lxwooxy/my-fork-2024-fall-data-science/Week_01/README.md

 0. [Setting up github.](https://github.com/CUNYTechPrep/2024-DS-Wed/blob/main/Week_01/setting-up-github.md)
 	* Once a fellow is able to:
 	* Push to their fork.
-	* Put the link in the HW Submssion sheet.
+	* Put the link in the HW Submission sheet.
 	* Then, they go to a breakout room.
 0. Exercise in breakout rooms.
 0. When there is 15min left in class.